-With, parents can be sure that the shows their children are watching are Fun, Family Friendly, and FREE!!!
+With, parents can be sure that the shows their children are watching are Fun and Family Friendly!

 The hallmark of Kartoon Channel! is 'Smart and Safe.'
 All programs are carefully curated to not only be entertaining and enriching, but also to ensure there is no violence, no negative stereotypes, no inappropriate language, and no excessive commercialization.

 Developed in consultation with Stanford University Professor Emeritus Don Roberts, a leading researcher of children's media, we are extremely focused on providing positive purposeful content that parents can always know will provide safe viewing for their children.

 We are constantly adding new shows to Kartoon Channel!
 Some content may be different based on what platform you view Kartoon Channel! on.
 We will be adding fresh shows for kids and families on an ongoing basis.

 To access everything Kartoon Channel! has to offer, join Kartoon Channel’s Kidaverse, our premium subscription service.
 Kartoon Channel’s Kidaverse is a $3.99 per month or $29.99 per year auto-renewable subscription service with a 7 day free trial that allows you to stream ad free video on demand, plus you get access to exclusive premium content only available to subscribers.
 Some Kartoon Channel! and Kartoon Channel Jr. shows are offered as linear, free ad supported channels on the app.
 You can also find Kartoon Channel! and Kartoon Channel Jr on YouTube.

 We love suggestions from our customers.
 Please submit suggestions at: https://www.kartoonchannel.com/contact-us